arduino/docs-content/content/tutorials/generic/bootloader-reloading/bootloader-reloading.md

 - Press **Enter**.
 - Click on **"Adafruit DAP library by Adafruit"**.
 - Click the **"Install"** button.
+- You may now get a dialog asking whether to install the library's dependencies.
+If so, click the **"Install All**" button.
 - Wait for the installation to finish.
 - Click the **Close** button.
 - Select **File > Examples > Adafruit DAP library > samd21 > flash_from_SD** from the Arduino IDE's menus.